-I’ve never been asked to keep a record of activities before.
+- I’ve never been asked to keep a Record of Activities (ROA) before.
 Was I supposed to?

-When do I have to submit my record of activities to the clerk of the governing board?
+- When do I have to submit my Record of Activities (ROA) to the clerk of the governing board?

-I was appointed to my position prior to August 12, 2009 and serve continuously.
+- I was appointed to my position prior to August 12, 2009 and have served continuously.
 Does Regulation 315.4 apply to me?

-What should I do if I take a two week vacation during the three-month time period when I'm keeping a record of my work activities?
+- What should I do if I take a two-week vacation during the three-month time period when I'm keeping record of my work activities?

 You should extend your record by two weeks.

-Not if your time sheets track the actual hours you’ve worked.
-Regulation 315.4 does not require officials who already submit records of the time they’ve worked to keep a log.
+Not if your time sheets track the actual hours you’ve worked and accruals charged for time not worked.
+Regulation 315.4 does not require officials who participate in their employer’s time keeping system to keep an ROA.

 Work-related activities can include attending an employer-sponsored event, addressing constituent matters and responding to an emergency.
-Activities that should be excluded from your log are hours spent attending electoral and campaign events, attending a candidates forum, on call time and time spent socializing after board meetings.
+Activities that should be excluded from your Record of Activities (ROA) are hours spent attending electoral and campaign events, attending a candidate’s forum, on-call time and time spent socializing after board meetings.

-An event can be included on your record of activities (log) , if you attended in your capacity as an elected or appointed official — not as a private citizen.
-For example, a testimonial dinner at which you presented a formal proclamation would be considered work-related and could be included in your log.
+An event can be included on your Record of Activities (ROA) , if you attended in your capacity as an elected or appointed official — not as a private citizen.
+For example, a testimonial dinner at which you presented a formal proclamation would be considered work-related and could be included in your ROA.
 However, a fundraising dinner for a not-for-profit organization on whose board you sit as a private citizen cannot be included.

-You can submit a new record of work activities for a different three-month period.
+You can submit a new ROA for a different three-month period.

-If you feel a previously submitted three-month log is still representative of the time you actually work, you can certify in writing that your duties, responsibilities and hours have not changed substantially.
-You would submit your written certification to the governing board no later than 180 days of taking office.
-A record of work activities can be valid for up to eight years.
+If you feel a previously submitted three-month ROA is still representative of the time you actually work, you can certify in writing that your duties, responsibilities and hours have not changed substantially.
+You would submit your Recertification of the Record of Activities (RS2419) to the governing board no later than 180 days of taking office.
+An ROA can be valid for up to eight years.